Homemade sushi, zero intimidation.

 Once removed from the skin and the pit, the avocado should also be sliced thin.
 Squeeze just a small amount of lemon juice over the slices to keep them fresh and bright green if storing the sushi for longer.

-Place the imitation crab meat sticks in a large bowl, and cut them up into smaller pieces.
-From there, use two forks to shred the meat up finely, or use your hands to make things even easier.
+Place the imitation crab meat in a large bowl and cut it into smaller pieces.
+Use two forks or your hands to shred it finely, then mix with the mayonnaise until creamy and easy to spread.

 On top of a bamboo sushi rolling mat, place one sheet of dried nori seaweed, with the rough side facing up.